advancedresearch/the_century_of_satire/the-jesus-character-as-a-satirical-confession-of-pedophilia.md

 The Jesus character might have been invented as part of a text that a pedophile priest writes to reflect over his sins.

-### 3. Writing about love as both something both beautiful and dangerous
+### 3. Writing about love as something both beautiful and dangerous

 Love is not a simple thing that is one-sided positive for other people.
 An abuser is often somebody that loves others and at the same time is afraid of giving the loved ones more control,